lucasmauro/recipe-search/README.md

 The required configuration for Recipe Search is located in the `.env` file.
 You should edit the file according to the description:

 - APP_PORT: the port on which Recipe Search will run;
 - GIPHY_API_KEY: the Key for accessing the Giphy API and retrieving gif files.
+More information can be found [here](https://developers.giphy.com/docs/);
+- GIPHY_API_ENDPOINT: the Endpoint for accessing the Giphy API and retrieving gif files.
+More information can be found [here](https://developers.giphy.com/docs/);
-More information can be found [here](https://developers.giphy.com/docs/).
+- RECIPE_PUPPY_API_ENDPOINT: the Endpoint for accessing the Recipe Puppy API and retrieving recipes.
+More information can be found [here](http://www.recipepuppy.com/about/api/).

 ## Run